oracle/cluster-api-provider-oci/docs/src/managed/virtual-nodes-and-enhanced-clusters.md

 CAPOCI release artifacts which can be referred using  the flavor `managed-virtual-node` in `clusterctl generate` command.

-> NOTE: Virtual Node Pool require Cluster API release 1.4.3 or later.
+> NOTE: Virtual Node Pool require Cluster API release 1.4.3 or later and CAPOCI release 0.10.0 or later.

 ## Create Enhanced Cluster
 The following `OCIManagedControlPlane` snippet can be used to create an enhanced OKE cluster.